xyteam/AutoBDD-example/README.md

 * screen and keyboard/mouse actions

-You can turn this example project into your own test project and start automation immediately.
+You can turn this example project into your own test project and start automating immediately.

 ### Prerequisite

 The only prerequisite to run this project is a docker supporting host.
 Tested on Linux, MacOS, Windows.

-The test project will download the two AutoBDD docker images automatically.
+The test project will download the two AutoBDD docker images automatically, and all framework related tasks are taken cared by these two docker images.
+All you need to do is to work on your test cases.

 * **xyteam/autobdd-run**: For running BDD test in CI mode.